allspiritseve/jquery-omniselect/README.md

 The omniselect function accepts an options object.

 * `source` - Array of data or a callback
+* `numResults` - Integer, maximum number of results to be displayed.
+* `allowAdd` - Boolean, enables a separate result for selecting the currently selected text.
+When the result is selected, the `omniselect:add` event is fired.
+* `resultsClass` - String containing one or more classes to be applied to the results list element, delimited by a space (E.g. "class-one class-two").
+* `activeClass` - Sring containing one or more classes to be applied to the active result element, delimited by a space.
 * `filter` - Takes a callback with two parameters `item` and `query`.
 Should return a truthy value if the item matches the query.
 * `itemId` - Takes a callback with a single parameter `item`.
 Should return a unique identifier for that value in the array.
 * `itemLabel` - Takes a callback wtih a single parameter `item`.
 Should return the label that is displayed in the list of results.